ibm-cloud-docs/activity-tracker/control_usage_index_rate.md

 If no log lines are ingested for over a 60-minute period, you get a **Check Later** message instead of the index rate value.
 When the ingestion of log lines is resumed, you get the index rate value.
 Measurements are taken every five minutes, therefore, the first measurement of ingested log lines for that five minutes will be averaged out for the full hour.
 Wait at least 1 hour before using the index rate value for analysis.

+Only one alert for each alert channel will be sent until the hour or day has elapsed.
+This alert will show all thresholds that have been exceeded during the period.
+If index rate alerts are configured on each separate threshold, an alert will be sent indicating the first threshold crossed (either `Max lines/s`, `Max z-score`, or both)

 ## Types of index rate alerts
 {: #control_usage_index_rate_type}